 The application doesn’t yet have a network interface up and ready to receive connections.

 The application runtime isn’t fully initialised e.g. JVM start up.

 This latency can be anywhere from a few hundred milliseconds up to 10 seconds depending on a number of factors.

 There are workarounds available to reduce the frequency and impact of cold starts but they tend to be a little messy.
-Teams tend to avoid the use of serverless for applications which require a performant response such as APIs/websites and use it only for event based or asynchronous applications where a delay of up to 10 seconds has no impact.
+Teams tend to avoid the use of serverless for applications that require a performant response such as APIs/websites and use it only for event-based or asynchronous applications where a delay of up to 10 seconds has no impact.

 Popular managed serverless platforms: